numpy/numpy/doc/source/reference/c-api.array.rst

     additional support for size checking if *fromtype* and *totype* are :cdata:`NPY_STRING` or :cdata:`NPY_UNICODE`.

+.. cfunction:: int PyArray_CanCastArrayTo(PyArrayObject* arr, PyArray_Descr* totype, NPY_CASTING casting)

+    Returns non-zero if *arr* can be cast to *totype* according to the casting rule given in *casting*.
+If *arr* is an array scalar, its value is taken into account, and non-zero is also returned when the value will not overflow or be truncated to an integer when converting to a smaller type.

+.. cfunction:: PyArray_Descr* PyArray_MinScalarType(PyArrayObject* arr)

+    If *arr* is an array, returns its data type descriptor, but if *arr* is an array scalar (has 0 dimensions), it finds the data type of smallest kind and size to which the value may be converted without overflow or truncation to an integer.

+.. cfunction:: PyArray_Descr* PyArray_PromoteTypes(PyArray_Descr* type1, PyArray_Descr* type2)

+    Finds the data type of smallest size and kind to which *type1* and *type2* may be safely converted.

+.. cfunction:: PyArray_Descr* PyArray_ResultType(npy_intp narrs, PyArrayObject**arrs, npy_intp ndtypes, PyArray_Descr**dtypes)

+    This applies PyArray_PromoteTypes to all the inputs, along with using the NumPy rules for combining scalars and arrays, to determine the output type of a set of operands.
+This is the same result type that ufuncs produce.

 .. cfunction:: int PyArray_ObjectType(PyObject* op, int mintype)

+    This function is deprecated, use PyArray_ResultType.

     This function is useful for determining a common type that two or more arrays can be converted to.
 It only works for non-flexible